It’s vital to always pass horses slowly and with plenty of room.

 - Familiarise yourself with the gritting status of roads you use regularly and sign up to any notification service provided by your Highways Authority – this will allow you to lower the risk of meeting gritter lorries.

-- Gritter lorries cannot miss sections of road in the salt distribution as to do so risks dangerous ice.
+- Move off the main carriageway and as far away from the gritting area as possible.
+Gritter lorries cannot miss sections of road in the salt distribution as to do so risks dangerous ice.
 Except on wide roads, the salt is sprayed over both lanes but not beyond the kerb.
-So you should move off the main carriageway and as far away from the gritting area, as possible.

 - If you see that a gritter lorry is behind you, look for somewhere safe to step off the main carriageway.
 Turn your horses head so that they can see the source of the noise/flashing lights.